B-gann21/little-esty-shop/README.md

 As a merchant,
 When I visit my merchant dashboard
-Then I see link to my merchant items index (/merchants/merchant_id/items) And I see a link to my merchant invoices index (/merchants/merchant_id/invoices)
+Then I see link to my merchant items index (example URI: /merchants/50/items) And I see a link to my merchant invoices index (example URI: /merchants/50/invoices)
 ```

 ```